Felix Kramer: Education and early career

 Kramer grew up in the New York metropolitan area.
 He received his bachelor's degree in American Studies from Cornell University in January 1971.
 At college and after, he was active in anti-Vietnam war and draft resistance activities,.
 He worked as a Congressional aide and a writer/editor and director for several environmental organizations, including the New York event of the national Sun Day event in 1978 and the NYC Energy Task Force, known for its wind and solar installations on low-income buildings.

 Personal computer and early internet-era activity

-With the arrival of WYSIWIG computers and software and laser printing, he co-founded the New York Macintosh User Group's DTP Special Interest Group.
+With the arrival of WYSIWYG computers and software and laser printing, he co-founded the New York Macintosh User Group's DTP Special Interest Group.
 In 1984 he started Kramer Communications, one of New York City's first start-to-finish desktop publishing (DTP) companies; he sold the company in 1997.

 Kramer became involved in fax broadcasting and then with business development, usability and online marketing and promotion for a series of early online startups.
 In 1997, as he relocated to the San Francisco Bay Area, Kramer founded eConstructors.com, an online marketplace for the web design and development industry, featuring "WhoBuiltIt," the first online reverse directory for websites.
 He built the company with a small international staff, raised angel funding and remained as CEO until it was bought in early 2001.